B2B Consignment: What It Is & Top Strategies for Success

 What Is B2B Consignment?

-Under Accounting Standards Codification (ASC) 606 and International Financial Reporting Standard (IFRS) 15, revenue is recorded only when the consignee sells the item to the final buyer; delivery to the consignee does not transfer control or trigger revenue.
+Under Accounting Standards Codification (ASC) 606 and International Financial Reporting Standard (IFRS) 15, revenue is recorded only when the consignee sells the item to the final buyer.
+Delivery to the consignee does not transfer control or trigger revenue.

-B2B Consignment Process
+How Does B2B Consignment Work?

 The workflow typically follows five stages: